THAT’S NO WAY TO FEEL!

 • we were taught to ‘take care of others’ at home, because they couldn’t or wouldn’t be responsible themselves or us, so now we’re just following the script.
 It has become our identity.
 (See ‘Rescuing’)

 • we saw how incompetent our parents were in many ways, & how un-able to deal with THEIR emotions – so we project that incompetence & inability onto everyone else in our life, without even realizing it!

 • we could NEVER fix our family, stop their pain, make them whole, SO we compulsively try to do that with others in the present, desperately trying to quiet our fear & guilt

 • we think we have to protect & fix everyone, or they too will fall apart, like our family.
 We’re only trying to keep OUR world from falling apart!

 ➼ We deeply believe that if we allow ourselves or others to FEEL too much, that we (& they) will go crazy or die!
-This comes from our early experiences and is now firmly imbedded in our Inner Child
+This comes from our early experiences and is now firmly embedded in our Inner Child.

 • we lose out on the knowledge, connections & love that comes from treating people as equals, rather than as being one-down to us